 Do Opposites Attract?
 Here’s What Science Says

-Opposites attract, well they do if you're dealing with magnets.
+Opposites attract if you're dealing with magnets.
 With people and relationships, it gets complicated.
-This age-old saying "opposites attract" dates back to at least the 1800s and is translated into many different languages, shared in many cultures.
+This age-old saying "opposites attract" dates back to at least the 1800s, and is translated into many different languages, shared in many cultures.
 But so is the adage, "birds of a feather flock together."
 The theory has been studied for years, and modern science continues the exploration, aiming to pinpoint which saying is true when it comes to human interaction.

-As children, we watched the beautiful Belle fall in love with the hideous Beast.
-We gushed as the poor and uneducated Cinderella was swept off her feet by the rich and handsome prince.
-Then we cheered on Ariel the mermaid as she searched for ways to get rid of her fins and marry her Prince Eric.
-Lucy and Ricky, Bella and Edward, television constantly with images of people who are so wrong for each other that they're perfect.
+On TV, we watched the beautiful Belle fall in love with the Beast.
+We gushed as the underprivileged and uneducated Cinderella was swept off her feet by the rich and titled prince.
+We rejoiced when Ariel the mermaid searched for ways to get rid of her fins and marry her Prince Eric.
+Lucy and Ricky, Bella and Edward...television is filled with portrayals of people who are wrong for each other.

-Are people with opposite personalities, beliefs, and physical traits are drawn together like opposite poles of a magnet?
-Why do opposites attract?
-Do opposites attract at all?
-We've waded through the research to answer this question once and for all.
-The results?
-They might surprise you!
+Are people with opposite personalities, beliefs, and physical traits actually drawn together like opposite poles of a magnet?
+Why do opposites attract-if they attract at all?

-Although over 80% of people believe opposites attract (dang it Disney), it's not necessarily true.
+Although over 80% of people believe opposites attract, it's not necessarily true.
 In fact, it's not 'opposites' that draw us to our romantic partners but certain personality traits, similarities, and even biological cues.

 In the 1950s, a sociologist by the name of Robert Francis Winch led a study on mate selection to answer the question, "Do opposites attract?"
 During his investigation, Winch interviewed married couples and examined their relationships as well as their personalities and needs.

-Based on his research findings, Winch argued that to make a marriage work, aspects of one's personality, especially socially related traits like aggressiveness and assertiveness should complement each other.
-For example, a husband who is very outgoing would be better served by a wife who is more introverted.
-Winch's research suggested that it's not that opposites attract but those that are complementary.
+Based on his research findings, Winch argued that to make a marriage work, aspects of one's personality, especially socially related traits like aggressiveness and assertiveness, should complement each other.
+For example, a husband who is very outgoing would be content with a wife who is more introverted.
+Winch's research suggested that it's not that opposites attract, but traits that are complementary.